FTL vs LTL: Key Differences and How To Understand Which Model To Select

 What is FTL and LTL?

-FTL works on a point-to-point distribution model.
+Full truckload (FTL) works on a point-to-point distribution model.
 In this case, the shipper loads their FTL cargo onto the truck, which directly drives to the final destination without stopping.
+The FTL model works best for bulk loads, shipments with special handling requirements, etc.

-FTL and LTL have one thing in common, i.e., both these shipping methods move your shipment or freight across the road.
-However, there are many differences between LTL and FTL shipping; let’s check them out below-
+FTL and LTL shipments have one thing in common, i.e., both these shipping methods move your shipment or freight across the road.
+However, there are many differences between LTL and FTL shipping, that determine the delivery time, cost, and efficiency of the entire transit process.

 • Cost

-Full truckload services or FTL shipping require booking a complete truck, which is a bit costlier than LTL shipping.
+Full truckload services or FTL shipping require booking a complete truck, which is a bit costlier than LTL shipping, especially for smaller shipments.

 • Transit time